laboon/ebook/text/41_advanced_unit_testing.md

 There is yet another benefit to creating tests which have no dependencies on other tests.
 Independent tests can be run in parallel, possibly decreasing execution time dramatically.
 On a modern multi-core machine, you may find yourself running tests many times more quickly if they can be run independently.

-### Try To Make Tests Better Every Time You Touch Them
+### Try to Make Tests Better Every Time You Touch Them

 Oftentimes, you will need to work with legacy code, including code which was poorly written or does not have good test coverage.
 Although it may be tempting to simply continue working in the same manner that the code was originally written, you should try to do what you can to make the testing of the code better.
 Keep your code easily testable, and if necessary, build wrappers around code that is difficult to test.